 Financial losses or misallocations of funding can range from hundreds of thousands to millions of dollars per year with no means of establishing progressive improvements in seasonal business operations.

 What is lost is lost.
-The resolution to these issues requires the focusing of business and IT organizations to take action to transform this distressed configuration of systems into a PLM Based [object Object] that creates [object Object] throughout the systems supporting seasonal business operations.
+The resolution to these issues requires the focusing of business and IT organizations to take action to transform this distressed configuration of systems into a PLM Based SolutionScape that creates digital fluidity throughout the systems supporting seasonal business operations.

 Digital Solution Group (DSG) provides brands and vertical retailers with a range of services focused on establishing a Strategic / Tactical plan that will produce that digital transformation.
 We begin by going back to the basics of defining the integrated SolutionScape.
 This means assessing each “manually connected” system and identifying the value to the business of creating a systemic integration.